roman-milk/roman-milk.github.io/housewife-bimbo.md

  "Oh lush!
 It will be like, a surprise," Candy agreed.

  Damian watched her pull of the dress and pull off the panties.
 While she struggled with the bra he took a good look between her legs.
 She was perfectly smooth down there.
 He hadn't noticed when rummaging around earlier, under her instructions.
 Now it worried him.
 Sometimes she looked older than him, though she acted young and silly.
-Report_Story #2